FF-Q904 - Polisher Vevor - Free user manual and instructions

 | CE UK CA | Compliance is a EC & UK security certification. |

 Thank you for using this product.
-In order to make sure that you can operam machine correctly, read this instruction carefully before operation and keep it properly for future reference.
-Please be sure to read the precautions and saf rules in this page to ensure your safe use.
-This manual will outline safety v and precautions, operating, maintenance and cleaning.
+In order to make sure that you can operate the machine correctly, read this instruction carefully before operation and keep it properly for future reference.
+Please be sure to read the precautions and safety rules on this page to ensure your safe use.
+This manual will outline safety warnings and precautions, operating, maintenance, and cleaning.
 The warnings and instructions reviewed in this manual cannot cover all possible conditions and situations that may occur.
-Caution and common sense are not built into this product, since we believe that the uses will comply with these codes.
+Caution and common sense are not built into this product, since we believe that the users will comply with these codes.

 Please read ALL the instructions before using your machine.